tedfytw1209/OCTolyzer/README.md

 We do not have any automatic functionality within OCTolyzer to correct any segmentation errors.
 Thus, we rely on the user to identify any visible problems with vessel classification.

-However, we do provide functionality to manually correct en face retinal vessel segmentations on the SLO via ITK-Snap.
-There are instructions on using ITK-Snap for manual annotations in `instructions/SLO_manual_annotations` which describe how to setup ITK-Snap and use it to correct the binary vessel mask, and/or the artery-vein-optic disc segmentation masks.
+However, we do provide functionality to manually correct en face retinal vessel segmentations and foveola centralis on the SLO via ITK-Snap.
+There are instructions on using ITK-Snap for manual annotations in `instructions/SLO_manual_annotations` which describe how to setup ITK-Snap and use it to correct the binary vessel mask, and/or the artery-vein-optic disc segmentation mask, and/or the fovea segmentation mask.

 Once the corrected segmentations are saved out as `.nii.gz` files in the same folder with the original `.png` segmentation mask(s), the pipeline can be run again and OCTolyzer should automatically identify these additional manual annotations and re-compute the features!